Matrix recursion for positive characteristic diagrammatic Soergel bimodules for affine Weyl groups: Introduction

-We would like to thank Stuart Martin, Paul Martin, and Alison Parker for their comments on an earlier version of this paper.
-We are particularly grateful to the referees for their detailed corrections and suggestions.
+The author would like to thank Chris Bowman, Ben Elias, Thorge Jensen, Paul Martin, Stuart Martin, Alison Parker, Leonardo Patimo, and Geordie Williamson for their comments on earlier versions of this paper.
+The author is particularly grateful to the referees for their detailed corrections and suggestions.
+In the course of writing this paper the author received financial support from the the Royal Commission for the Exhibition of 1851, the EPSRC grant EP/V00090X/1, and the EPSRC Programme Grant EP/W007509/1.